 - Introduction to programming: vectors, matrices, loops, logic, plotting

-- (2) Matrix models -- discrete time, linear maps (2 weeks)
+READINGS:(2) Matrix models -- discrete time, linear maps (2 weeks)

-- Reading: EG Chapter 2.
+- EG Chapter 1

 - Introduction to population biology

-- Linear algebra concepts: matrix multiplication and eigenvalues in MATLAB
+- Matrix multiplication and eigenvalues in MATLAB

 - Transition probabilities and Markov chains

-- Equilibrium states -- dominant eigenvalues return!
+- Equilibrium states -- dominant eigenvalues and Perron-Frobenius return!